 Every tire has an indication that states when it was made, down to the week and year.
 This can help you answer the question: how often you should change your tires – even if you’re not an expert on the subject.

-Industry standards say you should replace passenger and truck/SUV tires between 6 and 10 years of age.
+Industry standards say you should replace passenger and truck/SUV tires on average at 6 years and before 10 years of age.
 The timing depends greatly on how the tires have been used and the weather extremes it has been subjected to.
 How a vehicle has been stored can also impact when a tire needs to be replaced.
 If your tire passes the penny test, and a visual inspection does not show any cracks or damage, but the tire is 6-10 years old, the wisest course of action is to have them inspected by a tire shop to determine if you need to consider replacing them.

 Why You Should Replace Your Tires